litmuschaos/litmus/experiments/openebs/openebs-target-network-delay/README.md

 </tr>
 <tr>
  <td> OpenEBS Target Network Delay </td>
- <td> Inject delay in storage target and verify the application availability .This scenario validates the behaviour of application and OpenEBS persistent volumes in the amidst of chaos induced on OpenEBS data plane and control plane components.
+ <td> Injects network delay in storage target and verifies the application availability .This scenario validates the behaviour of application and OpenEBS persistent volumes when chaos is induced on the OpenEBS data plane controller.
  </td>
  <td>  <a href="https://docs.litmuschaos.io/docs/openebs-target-network-delay/"> Here </a> </td>
  </tr>